-8.4.4.23 CAG ANQP-element
+8.4.4.23 Common Group ANQP-element

-The CAG ANQP-element provides the Info IDs for the ANQP-elements contained within a CAG and the current value of the CAG version, indicating the version of information within the CAG.
+The CommonGroup ANQP-element provides the Info IDs for the ANQP-elements contained within a CAG and the current value of the CAG version number, indicating the version number of information within the CAG.
 The selection of the specific number of InfoIDs and the specific values of InfoIDs in CAG is left to the implementation and is beyond the scope of this document.

-Figure 8-545e—CAG ANQP-element
+Figure 8-545e—CommonGroup ANQP-element

 The Info ID is a 2-octet field whose value is equal to the value in Table 8-223 (ANQP-element definitions).